 Low branches: get rid of branches that are low and are prone to damage (i.e. by an impact).
 You can also eliminate low branches for visual functions.

 Keep soil healthy.

-Plant yard or some type of ground cover.
-Dead plant material will decay in the ground and improve the soil.
-Ensure your plants can thrive in the shade and that their roots don’t compete with the tree.
+- Plant yard or some kind of ground cover.
+Dead plant product will decay in the ground and enhance the soil.
+Ensure your plants can flourish in the shade and that their roots do not take on the tree.

 Drimnagh (Irish: Droimneach) is a suburb of Dublin, Ireland, situated on the Southside of the city between Walkinstown, Crumlin and Inchicore, bordered by the Grand Canal to the north and east.
 Drimnagh is in postal district Dublin 12.